 If the purchaser fails to complete their registration number to the value added tax, the goods will be delivered with an invoice and the invoice amount will include the value added tax.

 A contract is concluded at the moment when there is an agreement between the draft contract (purchase order or possibly demand) and its acceptance.
 Parties, for the avoidance of any doubt, state that the acceptance must be unconditional, ie. if the acceptance indicates any changes towards the draft contract (even if it is a minor change), then it is a new draft contract that must be accepted before a new contract is concluded.
 In the event that the acceptance does not occur, but there is a performance under the previous (initial) draft contract, then the contract is considered concluded as if acceptance of the proposal should not differ from the draft contract.

-Prices of goods and services correspond to the current price list of the seller, unless expressly greed otherwise.
+Prices of goods and services correspond to the current price list of the seller, unless expressly agreed otherwise.
 Buyer himself in accordance with § 1765, Art.
 2 and § 2620, Art.
 2 of the Civil Code takes the risk of changing circumstances.

 The prices include no installation, no value added tax (VAT), which is calculated at the rate of VAT applicable on the day of delivery, unless otherwise stated.
 Transport via vehicles of the seller and transport services (DPD, etc.) is not included in the price list.

 The decisive day for validity of the current list price is the day of the order confirmation.

 The Seller is entitled to receive payment at the time of delivery to the purchaser or at the time of handing over the goods to the buyer if the obligation of the seller to perform installation is included in the contract.